 The Santa Barbara Museum of Art is a well-regarded cultural institution notable for its large collection.
 The museum is particularly well known for its collection of Claude Monet pieces.
 The museum is spread out over 60,000 square feet and features a museum store, café, a children’s gallery, and an extensive library.

 4. Santa Barbara Botanical Gardens

 The Santa Barbara Botanical Gardens showcase native California plants and trees.
 Paths wind their way through lush areas, providing a tranquil environment.
-The gardens have been in existence since the 1930s and consequently offer a selection of mature trees and plants.
+The gardens have been in existence since the 1930s and consequently offer a selection of mature trees and plants: it is a must when choosing places to see in Santa Barbara.
 A portion of the garden has been labeled a Santa Barbara County Historical Landmark.
 Visitors can take a tour or stroll the paths on their own.
 There is also a shop on site selling books and other items, as well as a nursery where you can buy your own California native plants.